SimChid/comp-333-hw4/README.md

 Provides the `DropDown` component which is the dropdown to choose how to sort the song rating list.
 ## Remaining Files
 The other files and directories are for running the app, created by React Native, and not modified in the development process.

+## Additional feature:

+We added dropdown menu to slect how the songs are sorted in the list, as explained in the **SrotingDropDown.js** section above.
+Click the dropdown menu inside the app and select how you want to sort the songs.